momentum-mod/docs/content/docs/guide/map_submission/review_checklist.md

 - [ ] There should be no gaps between the sides of a checkpoint and the surrounding walls.

 ## Other
+- [ ] The position and yaw of start, stage, and bonus TP destinations are ok (preview position with zoning menu)
 - [ ] Max velocity should be the mapper intended value
   - This is sometimes found on a point_servercommand.
 Other times this is only listed where the map was downloaded from.
 - [ ] Cancel zones are used in hub/stage select areas if it is possible to return to hub area without teleporting with a command.
 - [ ] Start/Stage zones with multiple regions in distinct locations with their own teleport destinations should assign each destination to the appropriate region, rather than using the same one for all regions.
 - [ ] When the map uses a filter entity to gate progress to the area a zone is in, the zone should be assigned that filter entity even if the zone cannot be physically reached without the filter due to a filtered teleport trigger in the way.
+If the filter has Negated value of 1, then it should be negated in the zoning menu.
   - This is for general safety and also because it allows zones to be given a different appearance when they are untriggerable.
 - [ ] (Optional) Stages and bonuses may have names where appropriate to make them easier to identify.
 Names should only be used when they are intuitive and in the spirit of the map, like the fruit-themed stages of surf_fruits.
 Track names should not just be used as mapper credits in a collaborative map.
 - [ ] (Surf only) "Limit ground speed" option should be enabled for stages unless you are supposed to bhop in start zones during a full map run